Pension Scheme Implementation Statement

 Difficulties in raising sufficient cash when required without adversely impacting the fair market value of the investment.

-To maintain a sufficient allocation to liquid assets so that there is a prudent buffer to pay members benefits as they fall due (including transfer values), and to provide collateral to the LDI manager.
+To maintain a sufficient allocation to liquid assets so that there is a prudent buffer to pay members benefits as they fall due (including transfer values), and to meet regulatory guidance around providing collateral to the LDI manager.

-The Trustee monitors the Scheme’s liquidity position as part of quarterly performance reporting.
+The Trustee monitors the Scheme’s liquidity position as part of the regular performance reporting.

 Market